Errors And Costs ________ As Sigma Levels ________.

 The Direct Link: How Sigma Levels Crush Errors

 As process improvement initiatives target the root causes of variation—be it machine calibration, employee training, material quality, or method standardization—the process mean stabilizes, and the spread of data tightens.
 The standard deviation (sigma) shrinks.
-Consequently, the "distance" in standard deviation units between the process mean and the specification limit (the Z-score) increases.
+This means the "distance" in standard deviation units between the process mean and the specification limit (the Z-score) increases.
 This is the rise in sigma level.

 A higher sigma level means the process is so tightly controlled that the probability of an output falling outside specifications becomes vanishingly small.
 The error rate plummets.
 For